seanf316/PC-Haven/README.md

 `As a Developer, I can setup Django and start project, so that I can develop the site`

-The Initial Django Setup epic was required to setup the project and confirm libraries, frameworks etc were installed correctly.
+The Initial Django Setup epic was required to set up the project and confirm libraries, frameworks, etc were installed correctly.
 Only then could further development progress.

 #### **EPIC: AWS Setup [#2](https://github.com/seanf316/PC-Haven/issues/3)**

 `As a Developer, I can setup AWS, so that I can store my static and media files for the site.`

-AWS was setup to store all static and media files, this was done early in project development to help with early deployment.
+AWS was set up to store all static and media files, this was done early in project development to help with early deployment.

 #### **EPIC: Heroku Deployment [#3](https://github.com/seanf316/PC-Haven/issues/4)**

 `As a Developer, I can deploy my site with Heroku, so that user's can view and interact with the site`

 The Heroku Deployment epic was completed early on as we were advised during the course material that early deployment is critical to avoid any issues down the line with the production app.
-Heroku app was created and config vars were updated, app was linked to my projects Github repo for automatic deployments.
+The Heroku app was created and config vars were updated, app was linked to my project's Github repo for automatic deployments.

 #### **EPIC: Base Html/Homepage [#4](https://github.com/seanf316/PC-Haven/issues/5)**

 `As a Developer, I can design a nice aesthetically pleasing Homepage, so that the user has an enjoyable experience when entering the site`

-The Base Html/Homepage epic was used to link various User Stories based around the design and responsiveness of the site.
-The Base template was created first so I could extend within further templates and then the homepage(index.html) was built using bootstrap and styled.
+The Base Html/Homepage epic was used to link various User Stories based on the design and responsiveness of the site.
+The Base template was created first so I could extend it within further templates and then the homepage(index.html) was built using Bootstrap and styled.

 #### **EPIC: Setup AllAuth [#5](https://github.com/seanf316/PC-Haven/issues/6)**

 `As a Developer, I can install AllAuth, so that it handles all the sites Authentication including Sign Up/Login/Logout/Email Verification and Password Reset`

-AllAuth was installed to manage all of the sites authentication.
+AllAuth was installed to manage all of the site's authentication.
 Various User Stories were assigned to this Epic.

 #### **EPIC: Products Setup (CRUD) [#6](https://github.com/seanf316/PC-Haven/issues/7)**

 `As a Developer, I can setup Products to be displayed to the User, so that they can browse Products they may want to purchase`

-The Products Setup Epic was used to link various User Stories based around the design and implementation of all the Product functionality.
+The Products Setup Epic was used to link various User Stories based on the design and implementation of all the Product functionality.

 #### **EPIC: Purchasing/Checkout [#7](https://github.com/seanf316/PC-Haven/issues/8)**

 `As a Developer, I can create the Checkout functionality, so that customers can purchase Products on the site`

-The Purchasing/Checkout was used to link various User Stories based around the design and implementation of all the Checkout functionality.
+The Purchasing/Checkout was used to link various User Stories based on the design and implementation of all the Checkout functionality.

 #### **EPIC: Stripe Setup [#8](https://github.com/seanf316/PC-Haven/issues/9)**

 `As a Developer, I can setup Stripe, so that customers can successfully pay for their chosen Products`

-The Stripe Epic covered any of the Stripe related User Stories.
+The Stripe Epic covered any of the Stripe-related User Stories.
 Stripe was installed to allow users to pay for their chosen Products.

 #### **EPIC: User Profile (CRUD) [#9](https://github.com/seanf316/PC-Haven/issues/10)**

 `As a Developer, I can add a Profile page for the user, so that they can store information about themselves i.e. Name, Shipping/Billing Address etc`

-The User Profile epic is for all User Stories related to the setup of the profile, the CRUD functionality and templates design.
+The User Profile epic is for all User Stories related to the setup of the profile, the CRUD functionality, and the template design.

 #### **EPIC: User Wishlist [#10](https://github.com/seanf316/PC-Haven/issues/11)**